adamsitnik/adamsitnik.github.io/_posts/2017-06-20-Array-Pool.md

 ### BufferAllocated

-But what happens if you try to rent a buffer, that exceeds the max array length of given pool (2^20)?
+But what happens if you try to rent a buffer, that exceeds the max array length of given pool (2^20 for ArrayPool.Shared)?

  |               Method | SizeInBytes |           Mean |    Gen 0 |    Gen 1 |    Gen 2 |  Allocated |
  |--------------------- |------------ |---------------:|---------:|---------:|---------:|-----------:|